awsdocs/aws-site-to-site-vpn-user-guide/doc_source/customer-gateway-device-windows.md

 1. Choose **OK** to return to the **Customize IPsec Settings** dialog box and choose **OK** again to save the configuration\.

-## Step 5: Enable dead gateway detection<a name="cgw-win2012-gateway-detection"></a>
+## Step 5: Enable dead gateway detection<a name="cgw-device-windows-server-gateway-detection"></a>

 Next, configure TCP to detect when a gateway becomes unavailable\.
 You can do this by modifying this registry key: `HKLM\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters`\.
 Do not perform this step until you’ve completed the preceding sections\.
 After you change the registry key, you must reboot the server\.

 **To enable dead gateway detection**

-1. From your Windows server, launch the command prompt or a PowerShell session, and enter **regedit** to start Registry Editor\.
+1. From your Windows Server, launch the command prompt or a PowerShell session, and enter **regedit** to start Registry Editor\.

 1. Expand **HKEY\_LOCAL\_MACHINE**, expand **SYSTEM**, expand **CurrentControlSet**, expand **Services**, expand **Tcpip**, and then expand **Parameters**\.